seven5/seven5.github.io/tutorial.md

 go version go1.6.2 darwin/amd64
 {% endhighlight %}

-Note that the last words can vary if you are on a different operating system or architecture from the author. `linux/amd64` is another common value for Linux users.
+Note that the last words can vary if you are on a different operating system or architecture from the author. "linux/amd64" is another common value for Linux users.

 We use `gb` to build this tutorial.
 You don't need any configuration to _use_ gb but you will need to insure its installed in your `PATH` somewhere.
-It is recommended to just put it in the same directory as your go binaries:
+It is recommended to just put gb in the same directory as your go binaries.

+A quick way to build `gb` on your system, assuming `go` is in your path, is like this:

 {% highlight bash %}

-$ which go
-/Users/iansmith/go16/go/bin/go

-{% endhighlight %}

-A quick way to build GB on your system, if `go` is in your path, is like this:

-{% highlight bash %}

-$ mkdir /tmp/gb/src
+$ mkdir -p /tmp/gb/src
 $ cd /tmp/gb
 $ GOPATH=`pwd` go get github.com/constabulary/gb
 $ GOPATH=`pwd` go install github.com/constabulary/gb